 Dachshunds are at risk of being born with an issue related to how their teeth align; this condition is called malocclusion.
 The most common is an overbite, also known as a “parrot mouth”.
 An overbite can cause some Dachshunds significant pain, as their lower teeth can dig into the soft tissues of the hard palate and gum line every time they close their mouth.

 Unfortunately, their cute sausage-like shape can cause some issues, too.
 This is especially true when it comes to back health.
 Their extra-long spine can be put under strain as they get older or overweight.

 Spinal instability in long-backed breeds like Dachshunds predisposes them to a well-known back issue called intervertebral disc disease (IVDD), as well as pinched nerves and muscle spasms.
 Back issues in Dachshunds can range from occasional pain to serious spinal damage and paralysis.

 Those cute little short legs can mean early onset of arthritis for some Dachshund dogs as well.
 While short legs were preferred for this dog’s original hunting purpose, they can predispose your modern dog to degenerative joint disease.

 Most Dachshund breed dogs won’t turn down extra helpings or tidbits from your plate.
 Their healthy appetite can be a blessing and a curse.
 Extra snacks from your plate can easily turn into unwanted weight gain and encourage begging behavior.
-Sticking to a routine diet is best for your dog's digestion, waistline and your sanity.
+Sticking to a routine diet is best for your dog's digestion, waistline, and sanity.

 If you need help determining how much to feed a Dachshund, talk to your vet.
 They can determine the dog's body condition score and if he is underweight, at an ideal weight, overweight or obese.
-Throughout your Dachshund’s life, it is important to feed a life-stage appropriate diet and follow the feeding instructions on the best dog food for Dachshund brand.
+Throughout your Dachshund’s life, it is important to feed a life-stage appropriate diet and follow the feeding instructions on the best dog food for the Dachshund brand.

 The Best Dog Food for Dachshund Puppies